cfisch3r/cfisch3r.github.io/_posts/2024-04-27-developers-guide-to-software-estimation-the-basics.md

 ## Overview
 There is a lot of material to cover in software estimation.
 This is why I am splitting this post into three parts.
-The first one covers **the basics** of estimation, demonstrating the benefits of forecasting and how to approach it strategically.
+The first one covers **the basics** of estimation, showing the benefits of forecasting and how to approach it strategically.
 The second article explains **the building blocks** of an estimation and demonstrates how they provide a framework for robust forecasts.
 The final article will provide hands-on advice on how to work with estimates in **practice**.

 ## Why should I estimate anyway?
 When agile process frameworks like Scrum and Kanban became popular, I was hoping to get rid of this whole estimation business.
 Instead of trying to create the perfect plan and stick to it, I focused on delivering the highest value (outcome, not output) and constantly adopting the plan.
 In this context, who needs a reliable forecast that covers several months or even a year, especially when it means spending the precious time of developers on estimating instead of creating value?
 An example of this change in mind can be found in a story by David J. Anderson about a maintainance team from Microsoft who supported about 80 IT application.
 Due to long lead times of their support tickets, they had a bad reputation.
 According to a value stream analysis, it turned out that their estimation efforts were a major contributor to this problem.
 These insights allowed them to make a significant change.